MichalZG/targets_list/README.md

 provides a quick look at which astronomical objects are visible and where they are on the sky.
 Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.

-After installation you have to add some "target group" and assign new objects to it.
-You can do it with django admin interface.
-Then, open website and check your objects visibility.

 Objects table allows advanced filtering and sorting, informations about syntax you can find [here](https://dash.plotly.com/datatable/filtering).

 Live demo: http://104.248.129.33:8888/